The first problem in this set of three focuses on opening a factory ledger.

 Depreciation of Factory Building: 350

-(f).
-Manufacturing overhead is applied to production at a rate of 150% of direct labour cost.
+(f) Manufacturing overhead is applied to production at a rate of 150% of direct labor cost.

-Prepare journal entries to record the above transactions on the general office books and on the factory books.
+Required: Prepare journal entries to record the above transactions in the general office books and factory books.
 Use only one work in process.